 · Purchase sod that has been cut no longer than 24 hours before delivery

 · Water the soil well before laying sod

 · Lay sod squares tightly, because it may shrink initially

 · Stagger squares so the seams line up like brick-laying

-If you have questions about choosing lawn type, fertilizing your lawn or if you're unsure whether to seed or sod, call on The Grounds Guys.
+If you have questions about choosing lawn type, fertilizing your lawn or if you're unsure whether to seed or sod, call The Grounds Guys.
 We can help guide you through the maze of decisions and move you toward the goal of a lush, healthy lawn.
 Want to admire your lawn from a beautiful deck or patio?
 Call Mr. Handyman, one of our sister companies.